GADev-equus/beatz-api/docs/USER-EXPERIENCE.md

 **Flow**:

 ```
-Click Approve → Confirmation → Subject activated → Student notified
+Click Approve â†’ Confirmation â†’ Subject activated â†’ Student notified
 ```

 **Steps**:

 1. Confirmation dialog: "Approve Biology for [Student Name]?
-This will add £29.99/month to your subscription."
+This will add Â£29.99/month to your subscription."
 2. Guardian confirms
 3. Subject status changes to "Approved" (green badge)
 4. Billing status updates to "Placeholder Active"
-5. Monthly price recorded: £29.99
+5. Monthly price recorded: Â£29.99
 6. Student receives notification: "Your guardian approved Biology - you can now access it!"
 7. Subject appears in student's active subjects list
 8. Guardian's billing summary updates with new monthly total